 2.5.
 Interpretation of the Agreement shall be governed by the following rules of construction: (a) words in the singular shall be held to include the plural and vice versa and words of one gender shall be held to include the other gender as the context requires, (b) the word “including” and words of similar import shall mean “including, without limitation,” (c) provisions shall apply, when appropriate, to successive events and transactions, (d) the headings contained herein are for reference purposes only and shall not affect in any way the meaning or interpretation of the Agreement, and (e) the Agreement was drafted with the joint participation of both Parties and shall be construed neither against nor in favor of either, but rather in accordance with the fair meaning hereof.
 In the event of any apparent conflicts or inconsistencies between the provisions of this Agreement, the Exhibits, the SOWs, the Schedules or other attachments to the Agreement and SOW, such provisions shall be interpreted so as to make them consistent to the extent possible, and if such is not possible, the provisions of Section 2.3 shall control.

 3.1.
 Client shall have the right to recall any Account, at any time from Agency, provided that said recall is made in good faith.
-Examples of good faith include but are not limited to Account was paid prior to assignment, Account is not legally due and owing, Account is discharged in Bankruptcy, Account holder has threatened or initiated litigation against Client, etc. In the event that an Account is recalled, Agency shall also delete any adverse credit information that it has reported to any Credit Bureau.
+Examples of good faith include, but are not limited to, instances where an Account was paid prior to assignment, Account is not legally due and owing, Account is discharged in Bankruptcy, Accountholder has threatened or initiated litigation against Client, and the like.
+In the event that an Account is recalled, Agency shall also delete any adverse credit information that it has reported to any Credit Bureau.
 Accounts recalled by the Client shall be closed by Agency at no charge to Client.
 Notwithstanding the foregoing, it is acknowledged and accepted by the Parties that Agency has invested resources, time and expertise to cultivate payment plans and accounts marked as promise to pay.
 As such, the Parties agree that Agency shall retain accounts that are in active payment plan status and/or promise to pay status until a final disposition has been entered by Agency and the account is closed (“PAY File Retention”).
 Agency will be due its commission and fees, as further detailed hereunder on all PAY File Retention Accounts or for Accounts closed and recalled when said recall was not made in good faith or for no reason at all.